ajaysamp/Datacamp/CapstoneCode.md

 #read the data
 df = sqlContext.read.format('csv').options(header='true',inferSchema='true').load("dbfs:/FileStore/tables/PrecipData.csv")

-#convert the string  column DATE to timestamp and add a new column DATE_New.
+#convert the string  column DATE to timestamp and add a new column DATE_New
 df = df.withColumn('DATE_New', unix_timestamp('DATE', "yyyyMMdd HH:mm").cast('timestamp'))

-#get the number of distinct stations.
+#get the number of distinct stations
 df.select('STATION').distinct().count()

 #check the length of record for each station and put it into a new data frame.
 #note that each station should have 96 records per day.
 station_records = df.groupby('STATION').agg(count('STATION').alias('Count'))